abdolence/circe-tagged-adt-codec-scala3/README.md

 // You still can use JsonTaggedAdt.Encoder/Decoder here, but `WithConfig` make
-// configs explicitly required and without configuration it fails at compile time. enum TestEvent derives JsonTaggedAdt.EncoderWithConfig, JsonTaggedAdt.DecoderWithConfig {
+// configs explicitly required and without configuration it fails at compile time. enum TestEvent derives JsonTaggedAdt.CodecWithConfig {
   case Event1(anyYourField : String /*, ...*/)
   case Event2(anyOtherField : Long /*, ...*/)
   case Event3 // No fields